CopyIt - The Grid Drawing Method Tutorial for New Artists

 Quick checklist for a smooth session

-Grid set: Type chosen, rows and columns set, color and opacity optimized, thickness comfortable, labels on, guidelines helpful.
+Grid set: Grid Type chosen, Grid Size and Columns/Rows set, colour and opacity optimised, line thickness comfortable, labels on, guidelines and cross guides used if helpful.

 Physical grid: Same number of squares, measured for scale, lightly drawn and labeled to match the app.

-Tools prepped: Ruler, pencils, erasers, paints, palette; value and color aids like Tonal Strip, Mosaic, TubeMatch ready.
+Tools prepped: Ruler, pencils, erasers, paints, palette; value and colour aids like Tonal Strip, ValueMap, Mosaic/Mosaic Size, and either TubeMatch or MixMap ready.

-Workflow plan: Block-in by square, refine values, add color, remove grid, and finish with a final polish.
+Workflow plan: Save a project, block-in by square, refine values, add colour, remove the physical grid, and finish with a final polish.

 ↑ Top